DanaAbbadi/reading-notes/read01.md

 3. Within the html element, the document is divided into a head and a body.
 The head element contains descriptive information about the document itself, such as its title, the style sheet(s) it uses, scripts, and other types of “meta” information.
 4. The meta elements within the head element provide information about the document itself.
 5. Also in the head is the mandatory title element.
 According to the HTML specification, every document must contain a descriptive title.
-6. the body element contains everything that we want to show up in the browser window.
+6. The body element contains everything that we want to show up in the browser window.

 ### Writting comments: